aingelmo/portfolio/covid_plotly-dash/README.md

-# COVID dashboard on Heroku
+# COVID dashboard on Plotly Dash running on Heroku
 The purpose of this application is learning to use Dash, Plotly and website deployment.

 ## Dataset